nealmcb/anonymize_cvr/specification.md

 ## Edge Cases and Limitations

-### "Zombie" Ballots
-According to the research document (Branscomb et al., 2018), extremely rare ballot styles (1-2 ballots) that result from poor redistricting decisions may need special handling as "zombies":
-- These may not be publicly accessible
-- They may be treated in audits as if voted in a manner that least confirms winning choices
-- Our system will attempt to aggregate these with similar styles, but if aggregation is impossible (< 10 total rare ballots), the task fails

 ### Single Contest Issues
 If a single contest has fewer than 10 votes across all ballots, row-level aggregation cannot solve this.
 This would require a different approach (e.g., contest-level redaction).